 Benefit Description You Pay Note: The calendar year deductible does not apply to this section.
 Covered medications and supplies Each new enrollee will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a pre-addressed reply envelope.
-You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: Drugs and medications, for use at home that are obtainable only upon a doctor's prescription and listed in official formularies Drugs and medications (including those administered during a noncovered admission or in a non-covered facility) that by Federal law of the United States require a physician's prescription for their purchase, except those listed as not covered Insulin, Insulin Pump supplies and test strips for known diabetics Disposable needles and syringes for the administration of covered medications Approved drugs for organic impotence such as Viagra and Levitra are subject to prior authorization, see Other services, Section 3 and Section 5(f), page 69 Drugs that could be used for cosmetic purposes such as: Retin A or Botox (requires prior authorization), see Other services, Section 3 and Section 5(f), page 69 FDA approved drugs for weight management (prior authorization is required, see page 69) Non-network Retail: 50% of cost for a 30-day supply Network Mail Order: \$20 Tier 1.
-25% Tier 2 up to a maximum of \$300 coinsurance per prescription for a 90-day supply.
-45% Tier 3 up to a maximum of \$500 coinsurance per prescription for a 90-day supply Specialty Prescription Drugs Specialty drugs must be obtained through Accredo Specialty pharmacy Note: See page 69-70 for definition.
-Network Retail: 25% Tier 4 with up to a maximum of \$300 per prescription for a 30-day supply.
-25% Tier 5 up to a maximum of \$600 coinsurance per prescription for a 30-day supply.
-45% Tier 6 up to a maximum of \$1,000 coinsurance per prescription for a 30-day supply Non-network Retail: 50% of cost for a 30-day supply
+You may purchase the following medications and supplies prescribed from either a pharmacy or by mail: Drugs and medications, for use at home that are obtainable only upon a doctor's prescription and listed in official formularies Drugs and medications (including those administered during a non-covered admission or in a non-covered facility) that by Federal law of the United States require a prescription for their purchase, except those listed as not covered Insulin, Insulin Pump supplies and test strips for known diabetics Disposable needles and syringes for the administration of covered medications Approved drugs for organic impotence such as Viagra and Levitra are subject to prior authorization, see Other services, Section 3 and Section 5(f), page 70 Drugs that could be used for cosmetic purposes such as: Retin A or Botox (requires prior authorization), see Other services, Section 3 and Section 5(f), page 70 FDA approved drugs for weight management (prior authorization is required, see page 70) up to a maximum of \$500 coinsurance per prescription for a 90-day supply